 What Considerations Should You Take When Buying a Hearse?

 As a funeral home director, you want your equipment investments to count.
-Therefore, you'll want to consider four key considerations when buying a hearse.
+Therefore, you'll want to consider four key considerations when buying a hearse or limo.

 1. What Is the Upfront and Maintenance Price of the Hearse?